RossPaterson/advent-of-code/2021/README.md

 second part is an easy extension, though it takes a few seconds to run.

-**Lesson:** identify any assumptions your solution makes about the input and check whether that actual input satisfies them.
+**Lesson:** identify any assumptions your solution makes about the input and check whether the actual input satisfies them.